ecbc0/note-math/item_en/divergence_en.typ

   Probably need some kind of Sobolev control?
 ]
 Things like the Gauss--Bonnet theorem of Euclidean metric manifold should also be provable using this method.
 Although it still needs to be considered why the result is a homology invariant Euler characteristic (off by an $n$-dimensional Euclidean volume factor, expressed as a power of $π$) that is independent of the metric.

+*Todo* Stokes' theorem for regions with singularities on manifolds.
+May require some ideas from geometric measure theory.
+Given counterexamples like the Cantor set construction, almost everywhere analytic are not enough

 I have not deal with the Stokes theorem for manifold without boundary, have not define $∂ M := ∅ and integral_(∂ M) ω := integral_(∅) ω = 0$. *Example* of manifold without $ℝ^n$